1ts-org/snipe/README.md

 Meta–/ s | push a filter on specified sender
 Meta–/ / | push a filter based on the current message.
 More ^Us increase specificity, if the backend supports it Meta–/ Meta–/ | pop the filter stack
-Meta–/ S | Save the current filter as the default (and reset) Meta–i | popup a window with gunk about the current message R S | dump zephyr (roost) subscriptions into a window R s | subscribe to a zephyr class
+Meta–/ S | Save the current filter (with a prefix, save as the default) Meta–i | popup a window with gunk about the current message R S | dump zephyr (roost) subscriptions into a window R s | subscribe to a zephyr class